-Students seeking a contract major should ideally apply before the end of their sophomore year, or at the latest by the end of the first semester of their junior year.
-A prospective contract major applicant should first consult with a representative of the appropriate dean’s office to discuss the proposed contract major and the composition of the contract committee/advisors.
+Interested students should first consult a representative of the appropriate dean’s office to discuss the proposed contract major and the composition of the contract committee/advisors.
+Students seeking a contract major should ideally submit a proposal before the end of their sophomore year, or at the latest by the end of the first semester of their junior year.

 The final proposal should consist of: